tillhub/vue-search-filter/README.md

 ### Slot

-One default slot is provided.
+One named slot it provided: "dropwdown-content".
 It is highly advised to refer to the example folder to see how this slot is used.
 Understanding the parent-child communication is crucial as the dropdown content and input content are closely linked.

 | Name   | Type     | Example                                                                                                        | Description                                                                                                                                                                                                                                                                                                  |
 |--------|----------|----------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|